 Ann Marie’s Cafe will take you back to simpler times with its 1950's diner style menu, décor, and service.
 Specializing in hamburgers, milkshakes, and their famous all day breakfast!

 One of the most well-known mountains in the region.The hiking trail passes Chadsey Lake before reaching the top with an expansive view of the Fraser Valley.

 Looking for more suggestions?
 Explore Fraser Valley’s Circle Farm Tour – a road map that directs you to a variety of specialty farm-gate vendors, open air markets, charming eateries, heritage sites, fairs, and other special events.
-If you’re in Abbotsford in September, don’t miss BC Hop Fest.
 For events the rest of the year, try to catch a concert at the Abbotsford Centre.